HiiZun/hitstv-bot/README.md

 ### Voice connection issues
 If the bot connects but no audio plays:
-- The bot automatically uses `opusscript` fallback for encoding
+- The bot uses `sodium-native` for secure voice encryption (required by Discord)
+- Audio encoding falls back to `opusscript` for maximum compatibility
-- Audio resources are created with `StreamType.Arbitrary` for maximum compatibility
+- Audio resources are created with `StreamType.Arbitrary` for reliability
 - Volume is automatically set to 50% to prevent audio distortion

+**Common encryption errors (automatically resolved):**
+- `Cannot play audio as no valid encryption package is installed` → Uses sodium-native
+- Opus encoding failures → Uses opusscript fallback

 ### Commands not working
 - Commands are automatically deployed on bot startup